apple/swift-distributed-actors/Sources/DistributedActors/Docs.docc/Clustering.md

 Once a node joins at least one other node of an already established cluster, it will receive information about all other nodes which participate in this cluster.
-This is why often it is not necessary to give all nodes the information about all other nodes in a cluster, but only attempt to join one or a few o them.
+This is why often it is not necessary to give all nodes the information about all other nodes in a cluster, but only attempt to join one or a few of them.
 The first join "wins" and the cluster welcome the new node into the ``Cluster/Membership``.

 ### Joining existing nodes

-In the simplest scenario we already about some existing node that we can join to form a cluster, or become part of a cluster that node already is in.
+In the simplest scenario we already know about some existing node that we can join to form a cluster, or become part of a cluster that node already is in.

 This is done using the system's ``ClusterControl`` object, like this: